Special Educational Needs and Disabilities - An Overview

-If, following a statutory assessment, the Local Authority decides that a child requires support in addition to that which is provided from within the school’s own resources, a Statement of Special Educational Needs should be issued.
+If, following a statutory assessment, the Local Authority decides that a child requires support in addition to that which is provided from within the school’s own resources, an EHCP should be issued.

-This Statement is produced in accordance with the Special Educational Needs Code of Practice and it it important that the Statement is specific and identifies all the child’s needs and matches the needs to detailed provision.
+This EHCP is produced in accordance with the Special Educational Needs and Disabilities Code of Practice and it it important that the EHCP is specific and identifies all the child’s needs and matches the needs to detailed provision.

-SEN - A Guide for Parents and Teachers (2009) provides information for parents and teachers about Statements, their make-up, timescales and what to do if you disagree with the Local Authority findings as well as other information.
+SEND - A Guide for Parents and Teachers (2009) provides information for parents and teachers about an EHCP, their make-up, timescales and what to do if you disagree with the Local Authority findings as well as other information.

 Parents have the right to appeal against the Local Authority’s decision through The Special Educational Needs and Disability Tribunal.
-Information is also available in SEN - A Guide for Parents and Teachers (2009).
+Information is also available in SEND - A Guide for Parents and Teachers (2009).

 Annual Review Overview